General Assembly

 Location

 General Assembly will take place at HLC with small-group watch parties during the morning session to encourage cross-campus conversations in a more interactive format.
+For security purposes, employees must wear their ACC ID badges to GA.

 Highland Campus (HLC) Map